 |Ideal for any tile over 51 mm square|

-U-notched trowels have a U-shaped edge that creates a crescent in the tile adhesive.
+U-notched trowels have a U-shaped edge, creating a crescent in the tile adhesive.
 When you press the tile onto the thinner ridges of the adhesive, they compact to hold the tile in place.

 Like this Vitrex Plastic model, U-notched trowels give an even spread of adhesive, but it’s worth noting that tile compression is two-thirds for U-shaped versions.
 So, if you have a 20 mm notch, once the tile is pressed into place, it reduces to 6.66 m㎡.

-U-notched trowels make it much easier to wiggle the tile into position when spreading the adhesive.
+When spreading the adhesive, u-notched trowels make it much easier to wiggle the tile into position.
 You’re more likely to use this type of trowel when tiling a wall, although that depends on the notch size.
 If you need to make adjustments, it’s great.

 |Uses less mortar||Not suitable for heavier tiles (depending on notch size)|